SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/PatternMatching.rst

 but can both be represented by a pattern consisting of a three-element tuple.
-When matching these values against a pattern, each element of the tuple can be either ignored using the wildcard pattern (`_`), or bound to a constant or variable name.
+When matching these values against a pattern, each element of the tuple can be either ignored using the wildcard pattern (`_`), or bound to a constant or variable name:

 .. testcode:: patternMatchingIntroduction